prophile/typ-report/sections/stuttering.md

 \label{chap:glitches}

 Simple FRP systems suffer from a problem called glitches.
-Consider, under the usual Applicative interpretation, the example given in Figure
+Consider, under the usual Applicative interpretation, the example given in Figure \ref{fig:glitchExample}.
+Under the pull semantics, one can observe that `output` must necessarily take the value `False`, since in normal logic the conjunction of any value with its negation is false.
-\ref{fig:glitchExample}.

 \begin{figure}